juice-shop/pwning-juice-shop/part3/codebase.md

 }])
 ```

-:rotating_light: Unit tests for all services can be found in the `test/client/services`
+:rotating_light: Unit tests for all services can be found in the
-folder.
-They are [Jasmine 2](https://jasmine.github.io) specifications
+`test/client/services` folder.
+They are
+[Jasmine 2](https://jasmine.github.io) specifications which are executed
-which are executed by the [Karma](https://karma-runner.github.io) test
+by the [Karma](https://karma-runner.github.io) test runner.
-runner.

 ### Controllers

+> In AngularJS, a Controller is defined by a JavaScript constructor
+> function that is used to augment the AngularJS Scope.[^2]

 :wrench: **TODO**